patrickfoconnor/csci-495-GodotGameEngine/Documentation/GeneralDocumentation.md

-## General Tips and Painpoints for exploring and learning the GoDot Game Engine
+## General Tips and Painpoints for Exploring and Learning the GoDot Game Engine

 - The game gets bloated fast even within the tutorial
 - Avoid complex signals and scenes until a basic understanding of nodes is held